 Disparities in the pandemic’s impact on writing were most pronounced for BIPOC respondents.
-A striking 85% of BIPOC trainees reported that the pandemic negatively affected their writing habits, and overwhelmingly felt unproductive and unmotivated to write.
+A striking 85% of BIPOC trainees reported that the pandemic affected their writing habits, and overwhelmingly felt unproductive and unmotivated to write.
 The timing of the pandemic also coincided with the collective trauma felt by Black Americans in response to police brutality and the murders of Breonna Taylor and George Floyd, among others.
 Furthermore, violence directed at Asian Americans has been on the rise in the U.S. during the pandemic (Nuyen 2021).
-We recognize that this violence transcends workspaces and can manifest in field work settings as well (Demery and Pipkin 2021, Montgomery 2021)Although our data do not differentiate between the public health and social justice crises, the compounding issues of the pandemic, racism, and the rise of racially-charged violence likely contributed to the decreased writing motivation felt by BIPOC trainees.
-It is critical for BIPOC trainees to take care of their mental health (Tseng et al. 2020), and for academic communities to support and retain BIPOC trainees by dismantling institutional white supremacy and creating inclusive environments where BIPOC scholarly excellence is celebrated (Maas et al. 2020, Schell et al. 2020, Cronin et al. 2021, Montgomery 2021) Future research should aim to disentangle the role of longstanding inequities in academia and the effects of recent events (e.g., the pandemic and the social justice movement of 2020) on work output.
+We recognize that this violence transcends workspaces and can manifest in field work settings as well (Demery and Pipkin 2021, Montgomery 2021).
+Although our data do not differentiate between the public health and social justice crises, the compounding issues of the pandemic, racism, and the rise of racially-charged violence likely contributed to the decreased writing motivation felt by BIPOC trainees.
+It is critical for BIPOC trainees to take care of their mental health (Tseng et al. 2020), and for academic communities to support and retain BIPOC trainees by dismantling institutional white supremacy and creating inclusive environments where BIPOC scholarly excellence is celebrated (Maas et al. 2020, Schell et al. 2020, Cronin et al. 2021, Montgomery 2021).
+Future research should aim to disentangle the role of longstanding inequities in academia and the effects of recent events (e.g., the pandemic and the social justice movement of 2020) on work output.

 First-gen graduate students were also more likely to report a disruption to writing during the pandemic, which may be due to the mental toll of having more family and friends with low socioeconomic status who struggled more throughout the pandemic (Ojha 2020).
 Surprisingly, trainees with ESL and those with chronic conditions were statistically less likely to report the pandemic affected their writing habits (Fig. 4).
 More research is needed to understand why these trainees reported less interruption to writing habits.

 The intersection of identities, such as race and gender, is important (Charleston et al. 2014) and undoubtedly would add new insight and a fine-tuned understanding of how different identities were affected by the pandemic.
-Though we did not analyze the intersections of race, gender, first-gen, ESL, and chronic conditions/disability in order to retain statistical power, we encourage future studies to quantitatively assess intersectionality of different identities and include more nuance in their assessments.
+Though we did not analyze the intersections of race, gender, first-gen, ESL, and chronic conditions/disability in the interest of retaining statistical power to answer larger questions on inequities, we encourage future studies to quantitatively assess intersectionality of different identities and include more nuance in their assessments.

 A new stable state